gvwilson/sensibleadventures/nardica/nardica.md

 and people turned to watch them go by, but Iffy didn't see any of the mad scramble that a convoy like theirs would cause in Halley.
+Her heart skipped a beat once when she thought she saw a face that she was hoping and not hoping to see, but then the boy turned his head and she realized it was someone else.
-If it hadn't been for Uncle Jack muttering under his breath and snapping at Aunt Naggie when she tried to shush him, she would have thoroughly enjoyed the ride.
+If it hadn't been that,
+and for Uncle Jack muttering under his breath and snapping at Aunt Naggie when she tried to shush him, she would have thoroughly enjoyed the ride.